 Visiting the Carrollton, Garden District, and Irish Channel Area from the French Quarter, discover the ease of riding the new bike lane on Magazine Street.
 Once you arrive in the Garden District, several guided biking and walking tours are available and well worth signing up for to maximize the total experience of your day pedaling around this area.
 Plus, you will get the inside scoop to good places to eat and local music that showcases the soul of the Big Easy.

-Bike Rental: If this is your first time planning a trip to New Orleans exploring the city on two wheels, leave your bike behind, unless you are serious about packing on the miles.
-Most points of interest are less than 20 meandering miles, round trip from the French Quarter area.
-If you choose to rent and plan to cover more than 12-16 miles in a day, pay the couple extra dollars for a bike with multiple speed options.
+Bike Rental: If this is your first time planning a trip to New Orleans and exploring the city on two wheels, leave your bike behind unless you are serious about packing on the miles.
+Most points of interest are less than 20 mile meandering round trip from the French Quarter area.
+If you choose to rent and plan to cover more than 12-16 miles in a day, pay a couple bucks more for a bike with multiple speed options.
 Though the terrain is fairly flat it is not uncommon to encounter a headwind, coming or going - in or out of the different neighborhoods.
-For shorter distance sightseeing opportunities or when combining public transportation (bus/cable car with bike racks) on your excursion, single speed cruisers can work well.
+For shorter distance sightseeing opportunities or when combining public transportation (bus/cable car with bike racks) on your excursion, single speed cruisers bikes work well.

-For neighborhood bike tours that includes a rental, (with coaster brakes) we enjoyed a tour of the Marigny/Bywater area, led by the staff of the Confederacy of Cruisers Tour Company.
-It was fun and our guide offered many food and music suggestions that we checked out and fully enjoyed.
+For neighborhood bike tours that includes a rental, (most are single speed with coaster brakes) we enjoyed a tour of the Marigny/Bywater area, led by the staff of the Confederacy of Cruisers Tour Company.
+It was fun and our guide offered many food and music suggestions that we checked out later and fully enjoyed.

 Places to stay: Many lodging options are available in the French Quarter and the neighborhoods we visited in the New Orleans Area.
 On this trip we chose an Air B&B stay at the HuckaBuck Village, located about eight blocks from the French Quarters.
 The home itself is a beautiful old Captain's House with high ceilings, gorgeous woodwork and lots of fun decorations gathered over the years.
 Liberty and Pops' made Marcy and I feel extremely welcome in their home and were very available for conversations and advice while visiting in their own private garden.
 A couple bikes were also made available, for days we chose not to rent.
 (Here I am, to the right, in the HuckaBuck garden on one of their bikes)